Dynamical phase transitions in the two-dimensional transverse-field Ising model: Abstract

 \section{Abstract}

-We investigate two separate notions of dynamical phase transitions in the two-dimensional nearest-neighbor transverse-field Ising model on a square lattice using matrix product states and a new \emph{hybrid} infinite time-evolving block decimation algorithm, where the model is implemented on an infinitely long cylinder with a finite diameter along which periodic boundary conditions are taken into account.
-Starting in an ordered ground state, quenches below the dynamical critical point give rise to a ferromagnetic long-time steady state with the Loschmidt return rate exhibiting \emph{anomalous} cusps even when the order parameter never crosses zero.
-Quenches above the dynamical critical point lead to a paramagnetic long-time steady state with the return rate exhibiting \emph{regular} cusps connected to zero crossings of the order parameter.
+We investigate two separate notions of dynamical phase transitions in the two-dimensional nearest-neighbor transverse-field Ising model on a square lattice using matrix product states and a new \textit{hybrid} infinite time-evolving block decimation algorithm, where the model is implemented on an infinitely long cylinder with a finite diameter along which periodic boundary conditions are employed.
+Starting in an ordered initial state, our numerical results suggest that quenches below the dynamical critical point give rise to a ferromagnetic long-time steady state with the Loschmidt return rate exhibiting \textit{anomalous} cusps even when the order parameter never crosses zero.
+Within the accessible timescales of our numerics, quenches above the dynamical critical point suggest a paramagnetic long-time steady state with the return rate exhibiting \textit{regular} cusps connected to zero crossings of the order parameter.
 Additionally, our simulations indicate that quenching slightly above the dynamical critical point leads to a coexistence region where both anomalous and regular cusps appear in the return rate.
 Quenches from the disordered phase further confirm our main conclusions.
 Our work supports the recent finding that anomalous cusps arise only when local spin excitations are the energetically dominant quasiparticles.
 Our results are accessible in modern Rydberg experiments.